mdebony/acceptance_modelisation/README.md

 ### Creating the model

-The example below create the object containing the zenith binned model.
+The example below create the `BackgroundCollectionZenith` object containing the zenith binned model.
-The ``obs_collection` provided could either be your ON runs if you want to compute background directly from the data or OFF runs if you want to use other data for the background model.
+The `obs_collection` provided could either be your ON runs if you want to compute background directly from the data or OFF runs if you want to use other data for the background model.

 ```python
 acceptance_model_creator = RadialAcceptanceMapCreator(energy_axis_acceptance,